History of the African National Congress: 2009 general election

 In the 2009 elections, the ANC secured 65.9% of votes at the national level – still a comfortable win, but a loss of 15 seats from 2004 and the beginning of the gradual electoral decline ultimately undergone by the ANC between 2009 and 2018.
 At the provincial level, the ANC won control of eight of the nine provinces, with a significant jump in support in KwaZulu-Natal, Zuma's home province.
 However, the ANC conclusively lost the Western Cape to the DA.
 This was due to its declining popularity among minority voters, especially coloured voters, who constitute a large proportion of the population of the Western Cape.

 2014 general election

 In the 2014 South African general election, and later in the 2016 South African municipal elections, the ANC again secured a majority of the votes, but a notably reduced majority.
 In 2016, the DA was able to take control over several key municipalities, including Johannesburg and Pretoria.
 The ANC also lost votes to the newly established Economic Freedom Fighters, which became South Africa's third biggest party.
+Congress of the People (COPE) lost almost all of its support and managed to receive 0,67% of the vote.

 Corruption scandals

 Nasrec conference

 Jacob Zuma was replaced as ANC president by Cyril Ramaphosa at the 2017 ANC national conference.
+Zuma was forced to step down as the leader of the party because of the corruption allegations.